RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 If you never do multitrack editing, give it a 0.
 Then DAWs that excel in this area won't pollute your scores.

-**The default weighting is what I prefer**.
-This should help you understand where my biases potentially lay when rating the softwares.
+~~**The default weighting is what I prefer**.
+This should help you understand where my biases potentially lay when rating the softwares.~~ To avoid pushing my bias onto you, the default weight for everything is now **ZERO**.
+To create your own weighted ratings you need to input a value above 0.

 # Current Versions